Journalism - The Seattle Prep Panther

 The Panther student Journalism Program gives students a wide variety of experiences relating to journalism and newspaper skills.
 The Panther is focused on both a print and online edition for the newspaper titled: The Seattle Prep Panther.

 Students on the Panther staff also manage the Panther's social media accounts, publish a bi-weekly newsletter, The Panther Paw and a podcast The Pawdcast.
 The Panther is a great opportunity for students interested in developing a wide range of skills including graphic design, writing skills, photography, interviewing, and new journalism media.

-Micah Richardson brings over ten years of journalism teaching experience as the advisor for the program.
+Micah Richardson brings over fifteen years of journalism teaching experience as the advisor for the program.
 In the summer of 2015, Richardson received a fellowship from the American Society of News Educators to attend a week long summer institute for journalism educators at the University of Texas School of Journalism.